bdhassan/MyList/README.md

 # MyList
 Added other methods and a main to MyList.
 The methods are:

-swap: swap two items at specified position
+swap: swap two items at the specified position
 reverse: reverse the items
 indexOf: find the index at which a specified T item first appears
 lastIndexOf: find the index at which a specified T item last appears